AndroSensor! The absolute all-in-one diagnostic tool for AndroidTM!

 AndroSensor supports all the sensors an android device can have and it will tell you which of them is not supported by your hardware.

 View in a single screen the data from all device's sensors in real time.
-Graphical and text output available for each sensor (graphical output not available for proximity, location and battery info):
+Graphical and text output available for each sensor (graphs are not available for proximity, location and battery info):

-- location, location provider, accuracy, altitude and speed
+- location, location provider, accuracy, altitude, speed and GPS NMEA data.

 - Google maps to show the above info.
 Tapping on your location shows your address, postal code and location accuracy (if available)